sjstretton/screwed/12-EnvironmentAndResources.md

 In an ideal world this would actually be doing things the wrong way around.
 An 'upstream' carbon tax, at the point of extraction, refinement, or electricity production, is the most efficient tax base, because the carbon stored in fossil fuels can be precisely quantified and taxed without having to calculate embodied emissions.
 This would also lead to savings in administration costs of the tax.
 A system of rebates could incentivise the development of 'downstream' emissions capture technology [@Parry2012].
 The ideal for global CO~2~ emissions reduction is to arrange a global price for carbon that is taxed upstream.
 International coordination toward this end should be promoted.

 However, for now we need to find an approach that works on a national level.
 Because of the efficiency losses and generally high administrational costs of downstream tax bases relative to upstream bases, it is still desirable for us to impose a carbon tax on domestic production in high-carbon industries, rather than taxing at the point of consumption, but in order to negate the international competitive effect, we would also need a subsidy on exports, which could simply be arranged as a tax refund.
 Imports would need to be taxed based on embodied carbon in order to correct for the domestic carbon tax.
 Systems like this are known as 'border tax adjustments' (BTAs).

+In general we can separate two separate types of border tax adjustment.
+One type, similar to the approach in output based subsidies above, would provide taxes and rebates according to standardised quantities of the major carbon-intensive commodities.

 ## Border Tax Adjustments: Feasible and Legal?